Preventing And Solving Your Sales And Payroll Tax Issues

 What Does A Payroll Tax Audit Look For?

 A payroll tax audit isn’t just about numbers; it’s about compliance.
 Auditors will scrutinize your payroll records, looking to confirm that you’ve withheld the correct amounts for taxes and that you’ve filed all necessary returns on time.
 They’ll check your wage reports, employment records and other financial documents.
+Note that worker classification is a major focus in these audits.
+If you’ve treated workers as independent contractors rather than employees, auditors may reclassify them and hit you with retroactive payroll tax assessments, penalties and interest.
+This can go as far back as several years.
+Misclassification also triggers personal liability risks for business owners, which further highlights the importance of diligence and compliance.

 Documentation That Can Assist With Your Sales Tax Or Payroll Audit